 Tractor beam - Star Trek

-tablet - Star Trek
+Tablet - Star Trek

 Come on, you all know this story, I'm sure.
 When Apple introduced the iPad in 2010, it did so with a Star Trek movie playing on the device.
 A tribute to the contraption that Picard and his companions used on the Enterprise.
-It was basically the iPad, even the name (PADD) was similar.
+It was practically the iPad, even the name (PADD) was similar.

 Invisibility Cloak - Predator